 “Whenever you’re in conflict with someone, there is one factor that can make the difference between damaging your relationship and deepening it.
 That factor is attitude.”
 William James

-It sounds tedious but taking action before there is a problem goes a long way in preventing conflict.
+It sounds tedious but acting before there is a problem goes a long way in preventing conflict.
 There are a lot of tools and options for communication and task management on the market, and many companies put guidelines in place for Asana, Slack, Trello, Email, and Calendars.

 **A special note for companies with remote/off location team members**